freeCodeCamp/guide/src/pages/certifications/javascript-algorithms-and-data-structures/basic-javascript/nesting-for-loops/index.md

 }

 ```
-This outputs each sub-element in arr one at a time.
-Note that for the inner loop, we are checking the .length of arr[i], since arr[i] is itself an array.
+This outputs each sub-element in <code>arr</code> one at a time.
+Note that for the inner loop, we are checking the length of arr[i], since arr[i] is itself an array.

 <ul>
   <li>Modify function <code>multiplyAll</code> so that it multiplies the <code>product</code> variable by each number in the sub-arrays of <code>arr</code>.</li>
-  <li>Make sure the second <code>for loop</code> is nested inside the first.</li>
+  <li>Make sure the second for loop is nested inside the first.</li>
 </ul>

 <strong>Relevant Links</strong>